LittleD3092/My-Vault/1. Archived/電工學/Arc/Bipolar Junction Transistors.md

 > We define $\alpha$ as the ratio of the collector current to the emitter current
 > $$\underline{\alpha = \frac{i_C}{i_E}}_\#$$

-Substitude Shockley equation into the ratio $\alpha$
+Substitute Shockley equation into the ratio $\alpha$

 $$\implies i_C =
 \alpha I_{ES} \left[